versatus/lasr-chess/README.md

 cd lasr-chess
 ```

-The LASRChess program that runs on LASR and then the webapp which allows users to interact with the game.
+A deployed chess program that runs on LASR and then the webapp which allows users to interact with the program.

 ### Deploy Chess Program to LASR